fhcrc/microbiome-demo/README.md

 ## Introduction

 This is a collection of files used to demonstrate the use of a phylogenetic placement-based workflow.
-It can be used on the linux or OS X platforms, and for windows users it works great on the [QIIME virtual box](http://qiime.sourceforge.net/install/virtual_box.html). and that you have java installed.
+It can be used on the linux or OS X platforms, and for windows users it works great on the
+[QIIME virtual box](http://qiime.sourceforge.net/install/virtual_box.html).
 A reasonably recent laptop with 2GB of memory should be able to run this code just fine if you don't have too many other things open.

 ## Setup